Avaiga/taipy-doc/docs/manuals/run-deploy/run/running_services.md

-Taipy provides you three runnable services: Taipy GUI, Taipy Rest, and Taipy Core.
+Taipy provides you three runnable services: Taipy GUI, Taipy REST, and Taipy Core.
 You can run Taipy services by calling the method _run()_ from the service instance either `Gui^`, `Rest^`, or `Core^`.
 You can also use `taipy.run()` to run multiple service(s) together.

-!!! important
+!!! important "Running from the main module"

     As you can see in the following examples, the code to run a Taipy service is set within a `if` block checking if the special variable `__name__` equals to `"__main__"`.
 It's a standard boilerplate code that protects users from